-LEADERS IN RESEARCH AND DEVELOPMENT: Nestlé's global Product Technology Centre for confectionery develops new products and reformulates existing ones.
+LEADERS IN RESEARCH AND DEVELOPMENT: Nestlé's global Product Technology Centre for confectionery.

 Nestlé is strengthening its leadership in research and development by enlarging its global Product Technology Centre for confectionery, based in the United Kingdom.

 New confectionery products are developed and existing ones are reformulated at the centre in the city of York, but it doesn’t end there.